 Without further ado, let’s get to installing and configuring the Integrated Terminal.

-If the install went correctly, you will get a pop-up message like this:
+If the installation went correctly, you’ll get a pop-up message like this:

 Top Sublime Text Packages for Python developers

 Using Command Palette, you can install whatever packages you want to enhance your Python workflow.
-Here is a quick list of the top packages you need to get started.
+Here’s a short list of the top packages you need to get started.

 1. Package Control